 Okay, I’ll stop being grumpy for a second and say something positive about the report.
 Nice font.
 No, I’m joking, I did find something good in 1.90, 1.91 and 1.92.
 The three paragraphs talk about how PSPC tried to respond to the need to triage.
 Awesome paragraphs.
-So much so that I’m going to repeat them here:

-First they did it by time, and got 94% of them done before they had to shift to focusing on terminations (over payments), leave without pay (over payments), disability insurance (ups and downs) and new hires (not getting paid at all).
+First, they did it by time and got 94% of them done before they had to shift to focusing on terminations (overpayments), leave without pay (overpayments), disability insurance (ups and downs) and new hires (not getting paid at all).
 Later they got pressured and they switched to disability and parental leaves.
 And then later they went by dollar value (although why the dollar value is $100 is beyond me, plus there is NO comment from the auditors about materiality and if that was the right amount).

 Where did these pressures come from?
 Us.
 Civil servants.
 Directly and through the unions.
 They are all crappy situations.
 And after we dampen down the noise on one group to a light roar, another squeaky wheel gets some grease.
 THEY ALL NEED THE HELP.

 So what did we do?
 We spoke with different voices.
-PSPC had a plan, but it wasn’t meeting one or more groups needs, so they shifted it and focused on another group.
+PSPC had a plan, but it wasn’t meeting one or more group’s needs, so they shifted it and focused on another group.
 Different stakeholders had different priorities.

 But if I’m fair, that’s not on PSPC.
 That’s on us.
 You can’t do effective triaging of the victims that way.
 We need a better system, and there isn’t one envisioned by the audit.

-In fact, what is the auditors recommendation?
+In fact, what is the auditor’s recommendation?
 Review them all and set priorities with timelines.
 Well, thanks for coming out.
 I’m sure that will fix everything immediately.